blenheiminnovation/IoT/README.md

 - 4 M-M cables
 - 8 F-M Cables

-Having usied the LDR you may wish to move onto using an ultrasonic sensor, in a similar fashion to how you used the LDR.
+Having used the LDR you may wish to move onto using an ultrasonic sensor, in a similar fashion to how you used the LDR.
 You need to create an algorithm to convert the time taken, for the sound to be emitted from the sensor and reflect back off of an object, into a distance - in centimeters - by using the speed of sound in air and this time in the equation: distance = speed x time.
 Using this algorithm you are able to check whether an object was closer to the sensor than a set distance, for example 15cm, and transmit the value of the distance to The Things Network and Datacake.
 Uses of this system involve: water level detection and detecting if people are too close to historic artifacts.

 #### Particulate Matter Sensor Process